blawson69/DoorMaster/README.md

 Most traps must be manually reset once they have been triggered, while others do not need to be reset or have a mechanism that automatically resets the trap.
 Once your trapped door is created, you will be able to tell DoorMaster from the [Status window](#door-status) whether the trap should be automatically reset after it gets triggered.
 The default is Off.
 You can also reset the trap manually in the Status window.

 Some traps may render a door unusable once triggered, either because damage to the door or other factors.
 From the Status window, you can set whether triggering the effect will "break" the door.
 The default is Off.
+Note that if auto reset is on, this function will be disabled.

 You can also provide an optional token named "Trap" to give a graphic representation of the trap after the effect has been triggered.
-This may be a blade, spike pit, soot from an explosion, etc.
+This may be a blade, spike pit, soot from an explosion, a blast of fire, etc. If the trap auto reset option (above) is on, this token will be shown for about 1.5 seconds and then disappear.

 Detecting traps is out of the scope of this script and the GM will follow the same procedures as always for trap detection.
 Once a character has successfully detected a trap on the door, however, a "Disable" token action button can be made available through the Status window.
 This will allow a character to attempt to disable the trap in the same manner as picking a lock.
 If the attempt is successful, the trap is disabled and the button will go away.